realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 *Reality Media*, the immersive book, is realized a suite of Hubs rooms divided into galleries and linked by portals.

-Here is an example galllery:
+Here is an example gallery:
 <div>
-<iframe src="https://artnotart.org/jdbolter/pano/" height=300px width=500px title="Genres Gallery"></iframe>
+<iframe src="https://artnotart.org/jdbolter/pano/" height="300" width="500" title="Genres Gallery"></iframe>
 </div>